KaiyangZhou/deep-person-reid/README.md

 `-s` and `-t` can take different strings of arbitrary length (delimited by space).
 For example, if you wanna train models on Market1501 + DukeMTMC-reID and test on both of them, you can use `-s market1501 dukemtmcreid` and `-t market1501 dukemtmcreid`.
 If say, you wanna test on a different dataset, e.g. MSMT17, then just do `-t msmt17`.
 Multi-dataset training is implemented for both image-reid and video-reid.
 Note that when `-t` takes multiple datasets, evaluation is performed on each dataset individually.

 #### Two-stepped transfer learning
 To finetune models pretrained on external large-scale datasets such as [ImageNet](http://www.image-net.org/), the [two-stepped training strategy](https://arxiv.org/abs/1611.05244) is useful.

-First, you freeze the base network and only train the randomly initialized layers (e.g. last linear classifier) for `--fixbase-epoch` epochs.
-Only the layers that are specified by `--open-layers` are set to the **train** mode and are allowed to be updated while other layers are frozen and set to the **eval** mode.
-Second, after the new layers are adapted to the old layers, all layers are opened to train for `--max-epoch` epochs.
+First, the base network is frozen and only the randomly initialized layers (e.g. identity classification layer) are trained for `--fixbase-epoch` epochs.
+Specifically, the layers specified by `--open-layers` are set to the **train** mode and will be updated, while other layers are set to the **eval** mode and are frozen.
+See `open_specified_layers(model, open_layers)` in [torchreid/utils/torchtools.py](torchreid/utils/torchtools.py).

+Second, after the new layers are adapted to the old layers, all layers are set to the **train** mode and are trained for `--max-epoch` epochs.
+See `open_all_layers(model)` in [torchreid/utils/torchtools.py](torchreid/utils/torchtools.py)

 For example, to train the [resnet50](torchreid/models/resnet.py) with a `classifier` being initialized randomly, you can set `--fixbase-epoch 5` and `--open-layers classifier`.
 The layer names must align with the attribute names in the model, i.e. `self.classifier` exists in the model.
-See `open_specified_layers(model, open_layers)` in [torchreid/utils/torchtools.py](torchreid/utils/torchtools.py) for more details.

 #### Using hard mining triplet loss
 `htri` requires adding `--train-sampler RandomIdentitySampler`.